Virginia General Assembly: Redistricting reform

 In 2015, in Vesilind v.
-Virginia State Board of Elections in a Virginia state court, plaintiffs sought to overturn the General Assembly's redistricting in five House of Delegate and six state Senate districts as violations of both the Virginia and U.S. Constitutions because they failed to represent populations in "continuous and compact territory".
+Virginia State Board of Elections in a Virginia state court, plaintiffs sought to overturn the General Assembly's redistricting in five House of Delegates and six state Senate districts as violations of both the Virginia and U.S. Constitutions because they failed to represent populations in "continuous and compact territory".

 In 2020, a constitutional amendment moved redistricting power to a commission consisting of eight lawmakers, four from each party, and eight citizens.
 The amendment passed with all counties and cities supporting the measure except Arlington.
-The commission failed to reach an agreement on new state and congressional districts by an October 25, 2021, deadline, and relied upon the amendment’s provision that lets the state Supreme Court of Virginia draw the districts in the event that the commission could not do so.
-The Supreme Court did so and approved newly-drawn districts on December 28, 2021.
-While newly-drawn districts will currently first be used in 2023, a federal lawsuit is pending that calls for an election to be held using newly-drawn districts as immediately as November 2022.
-If the lawsuit is successful, it may require all House districts, which just held elections under the previous districts in 2021, to hold back-to-back elections in 2022 and 2023 under the newly-drawn districts.
+The commission failed to reach an agreement on new state and congressional districts by an October 25, 2021, deadline, and relied upon the amendment's provision that lets the state Supreme Court of Virginia draw the districts in the event that the commission could not do so.
+The Supreme Court did so and approved newly drawn districts on December 28, 2021.
+While newly drawn districts will currently first be used in 2023, a federal lawsuit is pending that calls for an election to be held using newly drawn districts as immediately as November 2022.
+If the lawsuit was successful, it would have required all House districts, which just held elections under the previous districts in 2021, to hold back-to-back elections in 2022 and 2023 under the newly drawn districts.